trubblebobble/ccoe-mde/README.md

 ### Installation Steps

-1. While the installation can be carried out from a PowerShell session in a local workstation, it is recommended to use Azure Cloud Shell, which is available from the Azure Portal.
+1. While the installation can be carried out from a PowerShell session in a local workstation, it is highly recommended to use Azure Cloud Shell, which is available from the Azure Portal.
 This provides a Linux-based environment with all the tools required to run the installation script and avoids security issues that can occur when running locally.

 2. To access the cloud shell, click on the icon in the top-right corner of the Azure Portal and then select **PowerShell**: